-So what will it look like for students at the big picture level?
+So, what will it look like for scholars at the big picture level?

-During a unit of study, students will complete, receive feedback, and revise assessments until they reach mastery.
-There are two types of assessments: mini-QPAs, where students demonstrate core unit skills and content, and in some courses, a Capstone QPA (Final QPA), where students synthesize and demonstrate competency on all core skills from the unit.
-Note: The number of Mini QPAs for a given Unit may differ.
-Not all courses have Final QPAs.
+During a unit of study, scholars will complete, receive feedback, and revise four assessments - three mini-Quality Performance Assessments (QPAs)s, where scholars demonstrate core unit skills and content, and a Capstone QPA (where scholars synthesize and demonstrate competency on all core skills from the unit).
+The number of Mini QPAs for a given semester may adjust in a given unit.
+Note: PLD is a Performance Level Descriptor.